Organisation of material

 Water Impact Statement

 Authors must provide a 'Water Impact Statement' (60 words maximum) that clearly highlights the broad-scale implications and real-world relevance of the work.
 This statement should be different from the abstract and must set the work in broader context with regards to water sustainability.
-It should aim to answer the following five questions.
+True potential for immediate real-world impact may be subject to further study, but the pathways towards achieving that impact in future should at least be envisioned and explained in this statement.

 This statement will be seen by the reviewers and will help ascertain the relevance of the article for a broad but technical audience.
 Authors should use it to show that they have given serious consideration to the impact of their presented study.
+Absence of potential for real-world impact is reason for rejection.
 If the paper is accepted this statement will also be published.
 Please note that papers cannot be peer-reviewed without this statement.

 This should give clearly and briefly, with relevant references, both the nature of the problem under investigation and its background.